Coronavirus: British Prime Minister Boris Johnson unveils new measures

 According to this report, if the curve does not change, there will be up to 50,000 new cases per day in this country by October.
 And up to 200 deaths per day by mid-November.
 “So here is Boris Johnson under pressure, summoned to show that he can manage this crisis.
-He is going to address the British nation.
-Tonight, on television, he will recommend everyone to telework when possible and beg them to respect the barrier gestures.“, concludes the journalist France Télévisions.
+He will address the British nation.
+Tonight, on television, he will recommend everyone to telecommute when it is possible and beg them to respect the barrier gestures “, concludes the journalist France Télévisions.

 Leave a Reply